 Disclaimer: The below debug routines are listed to help test and view extended information on your computer.
 However, some of these debug routines can also potentially damage computer components or cause them not to work properly.
 We are providing these debug routines as a reference.
 If these cause problems with the computer they are run on, Computer Hope will not be held responsible for your actions.
 We recommend that only experienced computer users run these commands and that you are fully aware of the potential hazards of using these routines.

 Debug is a MS-DOS command that can be used to enter machine language into the computer either to create programs or test computer peripherals by receiving back various computer machine code.

-Several of the debug routines listed within this page as well as several other of our pages will return responses in Hexadecimal format.
-It is recommended if you wish to understand some of the code within these routines that you get a familiarity of Hexadecimal.
+Several of the debug routines listed within this page as well as other of our pages return responses in Hexadecimal format.
+It is recommended if you want to understand some of the code within these routines that you get a familiarity of Hexadecimal.
 You can find information about Hexadecimal as well as Binary on our Binary & Hexadecimal page.

 If during the time you are typing the debug routine you receive ^error this is and indication that you have incorrectly typed something within the line just completed.
 You can type the line again without causing any problems with the routine.

 Debug has been included in every version of MS-DOS as well as Windows.
 When running any of the debug routines it is recommended that if you have Windows that you exit or shut down to get into a real DOS prompt (unless you're running Windows ME, Windows 2000, Windows XP, or later versions).

 Once at the MS- DOS prompt, run through the example below, this example is perfectly fine to run on any PC Computer running MS-DOS and Windows and will not harm anything.